Alpujarra Almeriense

-Alpujarra Almeriense is a Spanish comarca in the Province of Almería, Andalusia.
+Alpujarra Almeriense is one of the seven comarcas in the province of Almería, Andalusia, Spain.
+This comarca was established in 2003 by the Government of Andalusia.
 Along with Alpujarra Granadina, is part of the Andalusian region of the Alpujarras.

 Overview

 Located in the east of Alpujarra, it borders with the comarcas of Filabres-Tabernas, Almería (metropolitan comarca), Poniente Almeriense, and with the Granadian ones of Accitania (Guadix) and Alpujarra Granadina.

 Subdivision

-The comarca is divided into 22 municipalities (municipios): (Population -2005- shown under bracket):
+The comarca is divided into 22 municipalities (municipios):